HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_wcm_contentsource_api.md

 }
 ```

-If you have Content Sources configured, the response looks similar to the following example:
+If you have content sources configured, the response looks similar to the following example:

 **Response:**